mpeyre93/employeeSummary-Template/README.md

 Since testing is a key piece in making code maintainable, I have tested the program to ensure that all unit tests pass.

 The application will prompt the user for information about the team manager and then information about the team members.
 The user can input any number of team members, and they may be a mix of engineers and interns.
 When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
-Following the [common templates for user stories](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as follows:

 ## User-story
 ```